 Santa Cruz County

 Explore the other side of Monterey Bay using Santa Cruz METRO buses.
-Connections between MST and METRO are made at the Watsonville Transit Center (475 Rodriguez Street, Watsonville).
+MST provides direct service from Monterey to Santa Cruz on Line 78.
+Connections between MST and METRO are also made at the Watsonville Transit Center (475 Rodriguez Street, Watsonville).
 MST’s Line 27 Watsonville-Marina, Line 28 Salinas-Watsonville via Castroville, and Line 29 Salinas-Watsonville via Prunedale all end at the Watsonville Transit Center.
 Here, you can transfer to local buses serving Watsonville as well as regional buses to take you points west into Downtown Santa Cruz.
 Transfer here to other METRO bus lines to visit the mountains, beaches and redwood forests of Santa Cruz County.

 Transfer Policies between MST and Santa Cruz Metropolitan Transit District (METRO)